Treatment of cancer can involve any of several modalities:

 Radiation cannot destroy malignant cells without destroying some normal cells as well.
 Therefore, the risk to normal tissue must be weighed against the potential gain in treating the malignant cells.
 The final outcome of a dose of radiation depends on numerous factors, including

-In general, cancer cells are selectively damaged because of their high metabolic rate.
+In general, cancer cells are selectively damaged because of their high metabolic and proliferative rates.
 Normal tissue repairs itself more effectively, resulting in greater net destruction of tumor.